-RXML offers three different ways to query a server, Pike offers two.
-This
+RXML 2 offers two different ways to query a server, Pike too.
+These

-is needed to fit all situations: a query may yield results, or it might
+are needed to fit all situations; a query may yield results, or it might

 not, and the only way to tell the difference is by looking at the SQL